forwardemail/free-email-forwarding/README.md

 This is to ensure that emails land in the inbox as opposed to the spam folder.
 We DO add a custom "Reply-To" header, so when recipients click "Reply" on your email - they send their email to the correct address and name.
 Once we implement ARC signatures (we are waiting on a majority of email providers to adopt it) then we should be able to remove the "Friendly From" rewrite, and your users will no longer see "no-reply" in the FROM.
 Subscribe [to this GitHub issue](https://github.com/niftylettuce/forward-email/issues/137) for updates.
 You will not need to do any re-configuration once this feature is added.

-### Can I just use this mail forwarding service as a "fallback" or "fallover" MX server
+### Can I just use this email forwarding service as a "fallback" or "fallover" MX server

 Absolutely.
 If you use Google Business for email, and want to use our server as a fallback so your mail still gets delivered, then just specify the Google mail servers with a lower priority than our mail servers.
 An example is provided below: